PHILOSOPHY AND PURPOSE STATEMENT

 11.4 A coach may be recruited from anywhere, but his or her son(s)/daughter(s) must play for the district within which the son(s)/daughter(s) resides.

 11.6 In the event a district is dissolved, a player may, at his/her option; play in any adjacent district of his/her choosing in his/her designated age-weight classification.
+An “adjacent district” for purposes of this section shall have the same meaning as set forth in Section 11.5 above.
 Once a player chooses a district, he/she may not change districts unless he/she red-shirts (sits out) one complete football season or has physically moved from that district.
 If the district boundaries are changed or that district is revived, he/she must abide by the boundary change and return to that district.

 11.7 Should a player inadvertently, but innocently register in a district other than the district of residence, that player will be given the option of transferring to the district of residence and playing the remainder of the season on either an “A” or “B” team as determined by the district of residence or of receiving a proportionate refund of the paid registration fee determined by the district president and approved by the Ute Conference Commissioner.
 In the event that a player knowingly registers in a district other than the player’s district of residency without complying with the requirements provided herein, upon discovery, that player shall receive a proportionate refund of the player’s registration fee (again determined by the district president and approved by the Commissioner) and shall be banned from participating on any team in the Ute Conference for the remainder of the season.
 If a player, regardless of whether the original registration in the wrong district was inadvertent or intentional, attempts to cover up that player’s true residency by falsifying the player’s home address or by providing other false or misleading information to either the Ute Conference or any district, in addition to being ineligible to play for any Ute Conference team that year, the player shall also be banned from participation the year following.
 For purposes of the penalty set forth in this subsection, the conduct of a player’s parents or legal guardian shall be attributed and chargeable to the player.
 Any coach who knowingly recruits players who do not satisfy the residency requirement for that coach’s team, or who knowingly allows a player who does not meet the residency requirement to play or continue to play on the team will, upon detection, be ineligible to coach the remainder of that season in any capacity, either as head coach or as an assistant.
 If the coach has attempted to cover up the residency deception by providing false or misleading information to any district or Ute Conference official, the ban from coaching shall be extended, at the Commissioner’s discretion, by at least one additional year.
 In an extreme case, the ban maybe a “lifetime” ban from coaching.
 If district officials knowingly participate in concealing a residency violation, the district may be subject to sanctions as determined by the Executive Committee including, but not limited to suspension or probation and the ineligibility of some or all of the district’s teams from participating in post season tournament play, at the discretion of the Commissioner.
 In addition, Ute Conference sanctions against any player who does not live in the district and has not satisfied the requirements herein to play for the district may include forfeiture of any games in which such ineligible player participated.